 The Ripple Effect

 EJP’s newest initiative is based in Champaign county and all are welcome.
-The next meeting of The Ripple Effect (Reaching Inside Prisons with Purpose and Love) will be from 5:30 – 7pm pm on Monday, August 17 2015 at Bethel AME Church, 401 E. Park Street, Champaign.
+The next meeting of The Ripple Effect (Reaching Inside Prisons with Purpose and Love) will be from 5:30 – 7pm pm on Monday, September 21 2015 at Bethel AME Church, 401 E. Park Street, Champaign.
 We will share a meal and write cards and letters to people in jail and prison.
 All are welcome, especially children.
-Please contact us at firstname.lastname@example.org for more information.
+Please contact us at firstname.lastname@example.org for more information or click here for a flyer.

 Click here to view a 10-minute video about EJP’s work at Danville Correctional Center.